Isomorphism Testing for Graphs Excluding Small Topological Subgraphs: Finding the Initial Set

 where $C_\sim$ is the set of colors from Corollary \ref{cor:d-sets-invariant}.
 In combination with Corollary \ref{cor:d-sets-invariant} and Lemma \ref{la:factor-graph-2-wl} this also implies the third statement. \end{proof}

-We split the problem of constructing the desired paths into two parts: constructing paths within the sets $L_i^{\leq r}$ and building the middle part of constant size.
+We split the problem of constructing the desired paths into two parts: constructing paths within the sets $L_i^{\leq r}$ and building the ``middle part'' of constant size (the ``middle part'' either consists of a single edge or a single vertex and two incident edges).
 We start by considering the paths within the sets $L_i^{\leq r}$.
 For these parts, we are interested in which vertices from the set $L_i^{=r}$ can be extended to a path that is disjoint from a set of existing paths on $L_i^{\leq r}$.
 Actually, for the overall argument to work out, we may even modify the set of existing paths on $L_i^{\leq r}$ as long as we do not change the ``interface'' in the set $L_i^{=r}$, i.e., the endpoints of the paths have to remain the same.